Skythinker616/gpt-assistant-android/README_en.md

 >
 > Note 3: Due to the need to send web content to GPT, internet usage will consume a large number of tokens.
 Please use the `gpt-4` model cautiously.
 >
-> Note 4: The `gpt-4-vision-preview` model does not currently support internet access.
+> Note 4: Models without function call support (e.g. `gpt-4-vision-preview`) does not support internet access.

 ---